 Parivarttan is bettering the lives of 5,000 Adivasi women and men farmers in the rainfed Malkangiri district of Odisha, by promoting community seed banks, community management of resources, and collaborating with community institutions and the Government to train Adivasis as entrepreneurs in fish rearing and millet processing.

-Enable women, minorities, SC/STs, OBCs in three districts of Jharkhand, to access their rights and entitlements, strengthen their participation in gram panchayats, gram sabhas, gaon sabhas and village development.
+PHIA is enabling women, minorities, SC/STs, OBCs in three districts of Jharkhand, to access their rights and entitlements, strengthening their participation in Gram Panchayats, Gram Sabhas, Gaon Sabhas and village development.

-The NGO is to increase the incomes of 33,000 women farmers by 60% in three years through farm and non-farm livelihoods.
-There will be development of women’s self help groups, better participation in gram sabha meetings and village development, and linkages to banks and employment guarantee schemes.
+PRADAN is increasing the incomes of 33,000 women farmers by 60% in three years through farm and non-farm livelihoods.
+The programme involves the development of women’s Self Help Groups, better participation in Gram Sabha meetings and Village Development, and linkages to banks and the Employment Guarantee Schemes.

-Prayas provides legal aid and livelihood options for 2,600 male undertrials so they do not become hardened criminals.
-Also sets up support services, recreation and care for 1,920 female prisoners and their children--across prisons in Maharashtra (Mumbai, Thane) and Gujarat (Bharuch).
+Prayas is providing legal aid and livelihood options for 2,600 male undertrials so that they do not become hardened criminals.
+Also setting up the support services, recreation and care for 1,920 female prisoners and their children across the prisons in Maharashtra (Mumbai, Thane) and Gujarat (Bharuch).

 PRAN is enhancing the food security of 2,500 small and marginal women farmers of Nawada district, Bihar by promoting crop diversity through System of Rice Intensification (SRI) method, organising women farmers’ groups to adopt and share this, encouraging sharecropping, kitchen gardening and, making it viable for the landless to rear small ruminants.

-PHRS will set up community-based crèches to care for children aged six months to three years, in the most vulnerable, malnutrition-prone Adivasi districts of Rayagada, Koraput, Kandhamal, Kalahandi and Bolangir in Odisha.
-The state government is to mainstream these model crèches within ICDS anganwadis.
+PHRS is setting up community-based crèches to care for children aged six months to three years, in the most vulnerable, malnutrition-prone Adivasi districts of Rayagada, Koraput, Kandhamal, Kalahandi and Bolangir in Odisha.
+The state government is to mainstream these model crèches within the ICDS Anganwadis.

-The NGO and station-level providers at 20 railway stations across India caters to runaway children.
-The aim is standardised care and protection through open shelters, 24X7 outreach, de-addiction support, child help desks and reunification of children with families.
+Railway Children Indiaand Station-level providers at 20 railway stations across India are catering to runaway children.
+The aim is standardised care and protection through open shelters, 24x7 outreach, de-addiction support, child help desks and reunification of children with families.
 The focus is also on building a financially sustainable organisation with staff capable of scaling up the work.

-The trust runs four full-time residential homes, two open centres and three contact points for 600 street and working children in Delhi and the National Capital Region, where the focus is on care, protection and on discovering the hidden talents of the children.
-The trust also collaborates with civil society organisations and the Government.
+Salaam Baalak Trust is running four full-time residential homes, two open centres and three contact points to 600 street and working children in Delhi and the National Capital Region, where the focus is on care, protection and on discovering the hidden talents of the children.
+The trust also collaborates with Civil Society Organisations and the Government.